DianaVashti/diana_vashti_v2/README.md

 2. `npm i`
 3. `npm run start:dev`

-* to change from "flower" to "blinker" must hand change code in the landingPage.js state object.
+* to change from "tumbler" to "blinker" must hand change code in the landingPage.js state object.